 Balancing depth of content without making the program too long or too short is a big challenge.

-I CAN HELP does a decent job at this balance, with a program that can be done is as little as 2 hours.
+I CAN HELP does a decent job at this balance, with a program that can be done is 2 or 2.5 hours.
 This means you can easily provide it along with the advanced modules in a single morning or afternoon session, without worrying about lunch breaks/costs, and you're likely to get more participation than a full day training.
-You an also split it up into to 2-hour segments on two separate days if you need.
+You an also split it up into to two 2-hour segments on two separate days if you need.
 Those who need a full day training can expand on the included interactive scenarios for more depth.

 I CAN HELP Essentials provides a complete overview of tools for audiences that simply can't dedicate a half-day to training.
 It covers most of the same basics as the longer course in all the key areas while saving more depth in the areas of suicide theory, conflict resolution, basic needs, and reflective listening for smaller audiences that want the advance materials at a later date.
 Some campuses choose this version as part of slightly longer training if they have lots of additional local content to include.